Expectations for the first supermassive black-hole binary resolved by PTAs I: Model efficacy: Results

-We first compare localization capabilities between the models, shown in terms of localization precision in \autoref{fig:slconstr}.
-Similar to the trends identified through the detection statistics in \autoref{sec:detectstats}, the $\mathrm{CW_{FS}}$ model is best at early determination of the source location, followed by the SP model, and the $\mathrm{CW_{ET}}$ analysis.
+We first compare the precision of binary localization between the models, shown in \autoref{fig:slconstr}.
+We average over the four binary injections and all respective noise realizations to show how each model's constraint evolves.
+Each model has a similar evolution in its localization, consisting of three distinct phases.
+Initially the data is uninformative, returning prior dominated constraints.
+There is a transition when the signal is strong enough for each respective model to hone in on the GW source's position.
+This stage is marked by a precipitous increase in localization precision, occurring in the 10-15 year timeslice range.
+The timing of this transition and how informative the data becomes in determining the sky location is dependent on the model.
+Finally, the models asymptote toward the expected $(\mathrm{S/N})^{-2}$ relationship expected for sky localization \citep{SV2010, Taylor2016}.

+$\mathrm{CW_{FS}}$, being the most accurate prescription for the signal, necessarily restricts the GW source's position the most and earliest.
+Despite its coarse description of the signal, SP is able to return meaningful sky localizations earlier than $\mathrm{CW_{ET}}$, a more accurate description of the true signal.
 However, the precision of the $\mathrm{CW_{ET}}$ model's sky localization eventually exceeds the SP model in later time slices.
 This begins at injection- and realization-averaged $\mathrm{(S/N)_\Lambda} \sim 12$, as seen in \autoref{fig:slconstr}.
 This matches our expectations based on the likelihood ratios found in \autoref{fig:lnlikeratio_acrossmodels}, wherein the more accurate signal prescription used in $\mathrm{CW_{ET}}$ finds greater model support than SP.
-Each model has a similar evolution in its localization, pulling away from the prior boundary of the full sky, undergoing a precipitous change, and then ultimately nearing the $\mathrm{(S/N)}^{-2}$ relationship expected for sky localization \citep{SV2010, Taylor2016}.
-All models lock onto the correct origin region of the sky, as shown in the evolution of the accuracy of parameter recovery in \autoref{fig:allparamconst}, displaying the realization-median 68\% posterior credible regions from each model.
-However, it is clear that $\mathrm{CW_{FS}}$ achieves the best performance in sky location recovery, stabilizing to the true values early on.